criblio/appscope/website/src/pages/docs/edgescope-host.md

 # Running AppScope With Cribl Edge on a Host

+Host, in this context, means a standalone Linux host or Virtual Machine.

 This topic walks you through a setup procedure, and then through the two basic AppScope techniques:

 1. **Scope by PID** – Instrumenting one process on one host.